jasperkuperus/ionic-quickstart/README.md

 # ionic-quickstart
 A quickstart project for ionic, using gulp, making life just that bit easier.

+## Getting started
+1. Install npm modules: `npm install`
+2. Compile and start serving: `gulp serve` or `gulp emulate`
+3. See your app running at `http://localhost:8100`

 ## Usage
 For basic usage and explanation, just run `gulp help`: